proofdig321/GuideChain/2025-08-21-DEVELOPMENT-NOTES.md

 ### Conclusion

 While Amazon Q has limitations with CSS frameworks in Web3 applications, the inline styling approach produces professional, reliable results.
-The GuideChain platform is now production-ready with:
+The GuidesChain platform is now production-ready with:

 - ✅ Modern, responsive design
 - ✅ Complete Web3 functionality